DwanW/silverorange/README.md

  4. Also list each unique author.
 Make touching an author filter the list of posts by the selected author.
  5. Make each post in the list touchable.
 When you touch a post, navigate to a new screen showing the formatted post body and title.
+The post body is formatted as Markdown and the post screen should use the formatted Markdown.
  6. Include a way to return to the main screen with posts and authors.
  7. Include some platform-specific variation between iOS and Android on either the main screen or the post screen.
  8. Implement basic snapshot regression tests tests using Jest for your components.
 Jest is installed in the Expo project and can be run from the `native/` folder with `yarn test`.

-The post body is formatted as Markdown and the post screen should use the formatted Markdown.
+ 9. In a new Markdown file, make note of new things you learned during implementation, and the process you took to learn them.

 ### (B) Code Review

 Using the sample application in `/review`:

- 1. Run the React application.
+ 1. Run the React application using `yarn install` and `yarn start`.
  2. Review the React code.
  3. Make suggestions on how the example application could be improved.
 For this exercise your suggestions may apply to an entire application, file, or